apache/james-project/src/adr/0068-mutualize-cassandra-storge-for-quota.md

 [RFC-9425](https://datatracker.ietf.org/doc/rfc9425/) are a mechanism designed to keep track of user current usage of the resource and match it against the stored limit.

-Resource limitation is a broad use case that we might want t better enforce in Apache James.
+Resource limitation is a broad use case that we might want to better enforce in Apache James.
 This is especially important when operating in SaaS mode, and actual users might be badly intentionned.
 See [ADR-67 Quota for JMAP uploads](0067-quota-for-jmap-uploads.md).